foundroy/Ansible-Lab/README.md

 # AnsibleLab
 My foray into network automation using Ansible

-This lab will be implemented in GNS3 utilizing networking devices from various vendors (Cisco, Juniper, and Arista).
-Ansible will be used to automate configuration changes to the network topology.
+This lab contains experiment code with interacting with various vendor network orchestration platforms using APIs.
+- Aruba Orchestration
+- DNAC